DataSciencePete/ML_Heart_Disease_Project/README.md

 ## Exploratory Data Analysis (EDA folder)

 * boxpolts.m
-  Generate boxplots for categorical predictor features and bar charts showing frequuency values for categorical data.
+Generate boxplots for categorical predictor features and bar charts showing frequuency values for categorical data
+* EDA.ipynb
+Performs basic exploratory analysis on the data and generates a heat map of correlations between features.

 ## NB tuning folder

 * Run_NB_Analysis.m
 This is the top-level script running experiments on the Naive Bayes model.
 The script runs Bayesian optimisation and a grid search testing normal and kernel distributions and optimising kernel width on all features.
 A manual grid search is also run where all combinations of distribution were tried on continuous features.
 The data is standardised and the same process is re-run.
 The `Naive_Bayes_Optimisation.m` and `Naive_Bayes_man_gs.m` functions are called to run the optimisations.
+The script then considers the differences between models trained using cross entropy as a loss function compared to MCR (misclassification rate).
+Finally the script runs and evaluates the best model selected from these experiments.

 * Naive_Bayes_Optimisation.m
 Function to run Bayesian Optimisation and grid search given some features, labels and a cross validation partition.
 Prints the runtime for these optimisations to the terminal.

 * Naive_Bayes_man_gs.m
 Runs a manual grid search of all possible combinations of distribution over the set of features.
 Categorical features are fixed to the multivariable multinomial distribution `mvmm` and while kernel `kernel` and gaussian `normal` distributions are used for the continuous features.

 ## RF tuning folder

 * feature_selection.m
 Performs k-fold CV using RF analysis to calculate predictor importance for all included variables.
 Predictor importance is calculated for each k-fold   sample and then average values are calulated for each predictor.
 Average values are then displayed in a bar chart.

 * loss_function_comparison.m